 As funny as it may sound, I’ve heard from store clerks and waitresses who see it and say something like “wow, this must be like those black cards for VIPs!“

-And right now with this link you can get 40,000 bonus points after spending at least $3,000 in the first 3 months from account opening.
-Those 40,000 points can be redeemed for $400 cash back or $500 worth of travel rewards.
+And right now with this link you can get 50,000 bonus points after spending at least $4,000 in the first 3 months from account opening.
+Those 50,000 points can be redeemed for $500 cash back or $625 worth of travel rewards when booked through the Chase Ultimate Rewards portal.
 Introductory Annual Fee of $0 the first year, then $95.

 Marriott Rewards Premier Credit Card:

 Here is another card that’s made out of real metal.
-Its smooth black finish makes it appearance pop even more.
+Its smooth black finish makes its appearance pop even more.